cpoff/hugo3/content/posts/the-birmingham-derby-got-ugly.md

 Here's [_The Guardian_'s report](https://www.theguardian.com/football/2019/mar/10/aston-villa-jack-grealish-attacked-by-spectator-birmingham-city "The Guardian's reort").

-Fan violence is nothing new in English football.
+Fan violence is nothing new in English football and certainly not new in the fiercest of rivalries.
+Like the one in Birmingham, known as the Second City Derby.
 But typically it involves pre- or post-game scuffles between rival supporters groups outside the stadium.
 Even to this day, visiting supporter sections are ringed with uniformed stewards who keep the rival factions away from each other.
 On-pitch problems are rare.

 Of course I learned of today's incident while watching Arsenal vs. Man U on NBCSN.
 They showed the Birmingham incident during halftime.
 When they cut back to the match, Arlo White (who grew up supporting Leicester City, not really a [prawn sandwich brigade](https://en.wikipedia.org/wiki/Prawn_sandwich_brigade)) talked about how we need to keep in mind the 'dark days' of English football or risk reverting to a time when fans were literally kept in cages.
 That really summed it all up for me.